jiamingmao/data-analysis/Lectures.md

 - The Truth about P-values
 - Classification and Discrete Choice Models
 - Model Selection and Regularization
-- Decision Trees and Ensemble Learning
+- Decision Trees and Ensemble Methods
+- Neural Networks
 ---

 <p style="height: 1px"></p>